-Final Exercises begins with an academic procession of the graduates and faculty down the Lawn.
-The ceremony includes the conferral of degrees by school, greetings by University officials, and remarks by the Final Exercises speaker.
+Final Exercises begins with an academic procession of the graduates and the president's party down the Lawn.
+The ceremony includes the conferral of degrees by school, greetings from University officials, and remarks by the Final Exercises speaker.

 My graduate is a double major.
 Will I receive tickets for Final Exercises for each major?

 No. Guest seating tickets are distributed to graduates evenly based on the number of degrees (diplomas) awarded in the class.
-Graduates with double majors receive one degree (diploma) with two concentrations and are allocated six guest seating tickets.
-Graduates in a dual degree program (receiving two diplomas) are allocated six guest seating tickets for each degree awarded (six tickets per diploma).
+Graduates with double majors receive one degree (diploma) with two concentrations and are allocated the standard number of guest seating tickets.
+Graduates in a dual degree program receive two diplomas and are allocated the standard number of guest seating tickets for each degree (diploma) awarded.

 Do I need a ticket for the school and department ceremonies?